 “Sustainability, climate resilience, tackling the eradication of poverty in a multidimensional way — beyond income alone—and boosting access to finance for development are essential for SIDS,” said Jessica Faieta, UN Assistant Secretary General and UNDP Regional Director for Latin America and the Caribbean.
 “This Centre will be crucial to boost exchanges between Aruba and among other SIDS which have many innovative experiences that can help other island states in their path to implement and ultimately achieve the Sustainable Development Goals (SDGs).”

 The Centre of Excellence builds on Aruba’s experience in the use of sustainable development practices.
-Over the years, the country has developed a reputation for tackling these issues with ambitious projects, like the aim to rely solely on renewable energy by 2020.
+Over the years, the country has developed a reputation for tackling these issues.
 Key partners of the COE are the University of Aruba and TNO Caribbean, amongst many others.